 “High-functioning depression isn’t a diagnostic category from a medical standpoint.
 People can feel depressed, but the question with depression is for how long, and how much does it interfere with our capacity to go on with [our] life?”

 There’s no difference between depression and high-functioning depression.
 Depression ranges from mild to moderate to severe.
-In 2016, about 16.2 million Americans had at least one episode of major depression.
+In 2016, about

 “Some people with depression can’t go to work or school, or their performance suffers significantly because of it,” says Ashley C. Smith, a licensed clinical social worker.
 “That’s not the case for people with high-functioning depression.
 They can still function in life, for the most part.”